braedynl/matrixlib/docs/source/index.rst

 .. code-block:: console

-    $ pip install matrices-py
+    $ pip install matrixlib

 .. warning::

-    Matrices-Py is currently in its infancy, and may see future changes that are not always backwards compatible.
+    MatrixLib is currently in its infancy, and may see future changes that are not always backwards compatible.

     The current iteration of this library is in **beta**.
 Further testing is being conducted at the moment.